rgyoung6/MDMAPR2.0/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-he MDMAPR 2.0 is an open-source and extensible Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to facilitate the spatial visualization of species presence/absence detections.
+The MDMAPR 2.0 is an open-source and extensible Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to facilitate the spatial visualization of species presence/absence detections.
 The application also has the ability to visualize qPCR fluorescence curves and standard curves to evaluate data quality.
 MDMAPR 2.0 aims to centralize varied qPCR data, which includes data from pathogen and environmental qPCR species detection studies, gene expression studies, and quantification studies used in identifying pathogen-associated health threats.

 The MDMAPR 2.0 was developed by Alka Benawra and Abinaya Yogasekaram at the University of Guelph.